elixirschool/elixirschool/lessons/en/intermediate/mix_tasks.md

 Note: Our code must be compiled before new tasks will appear in the `mix help` output.
 We can do this either by running `mix compile` directly or by running our task as we did with `mix hello`, which will trigger the compilation for us.

+The name of the task is whatever is after the Mix.Tasks in the module name.
+So `MixTasks.MyHelper.Utility` becomes `my_helper.utility`.